kevinbluer/bluer-notes-jekyll/quotes.md

 - "Little by little, one travels far."", J.R.R.
 Tolkien
 - "Creativity is the power to reject the past, to change the status quo, and to seek new potential.", Ai Wei Wei
 - "All grownups were once children, but only few of them remember it.", Antoine de Saint-Exupéry
-- "There are no limits, there are only plateaus, but you must not stay there, you must go beyond them.", Bruce Lee
+- "There are no limits, there are only plateaus, but you must not stay there, you must go beyond them.", [Bruce Lee](https://en.wikipedia.org/wiki/Bruce_Lee)
+- "Spend the afternoon.
+You can't take it with you.", [Annie Dillard](https://en.wikipedia.org/wiki/Annie_Dillard)
+- "Genius is nothing more nor less than childhood recaptured at will", [Charles Baudelaire](https://en.wikipedia.org/wiki/Charles_Baudelaire)
+- "Threats are the last resort of a man with no vocabulary", Tamora Pierce